Marymount International School London

-Marymount International School London is a prestigious Independent day and boarding school for girls in Kingston upon Thames, London.
-It is the UK's only all-years International Baccalaureate (IB) World School for girls, and is one of the most expensive private schools in Britain.
-With just 250 students chosen from over 70 countries, Marymount London is highly selective.
-The school has a financial aid program which currently awards more than $8 million annually to British charity incentives.
+Marymount International School London is an Independent day and boarding school for 250 girls in Kingston upon Thames, London.
+It is the UK's only all-years International Baccalaureate (IB) World School for girls, and one of the most expensive private schools in Britain and it is selective.
+The school has a financial aid program which currently awards more than $8 million annually to British charities.

-The campus is situated on 7 acres of suburban parklands,12 miles from central London.
+The campus is situated on seven acres of suburban parklands, twelve miles from London.
 The secondary school segment is divided into 4 houses; two for middle school students, one for IB Year 1 candidates, and one for IB Year 2 candidates.
 Aside from the main mansion house, the London campus has a number of sports facilities, staff and faculty residences, and other buildings.
 Marymount London also owns and operates a speech, drama, and music program with The London Academy of Music and Dramatic Art.

 Marymount London is included in The Schools Index of the world's 150 best private schools and among Tatler's leading international schools in the UK.